 If a user lands on the home page of a store looking for something specific, there’s a high chance they will use the search functionality to search for the product.
 If search is able to return results that customers are looking for and want to buy, it eases one step of the user’s journey on the website.
 While this seems easy enough and is supported by most platforms, there are some nuances that a store owner should be aware of

 Any search tool is only as good as the content in your catalog since the search engine us essentially using the content to find and display products.
-When creating your product catalog, it helps to have different synonyms added to your product catalog so products are displayed when users search for the same product in using different words.
+Add different synonyms to your products catalog to display them when users search for the same product in using different words.

 Many modern search engines are able to handle spelling errors, but if you are using one that doesn’t handle spelling errors, it helps to add common misspellings to your catalog.
 Whatever the method, stores should stive hard not to show the dreaded “No products found” message which almost always drives customers off the site.